+Teachings and practices of major religious traditions of India, to include Hindu traditions, Buddhism, Jainism, and Sikhism.
+Some attention will be given to the influences of Islam and Christianity on these traditions.
+(DH)

-Teachings and practices of major religious traditions of India.
-(DH) Prerequisite: ENG 22 with a grade of C or better or equivalent.
+Prerequisite: ENG 22 with a grade of C or better or equivalent.
+Recommended Preparation: REL 150